François Tombalbaye: Presidency

 A further sign of liberalization came in 1971 when Tombalbaye admitted to the Congress of the PPT that he had made mistakes.
 Steps were taken to reform the government, and more Gorane were included in his new government.
 Order seemed to have been restored, and France withdrew its troops from the country.

 During the early 1970s, he chose to follow DRC strongman Mobutu Sese Seko in his move towards remaking African cultural institutions.

 Progress came to a grinding halt in August 1971, when an attempted coup d'état with links to Libyan leader Muammar al-Gaddafi was uncovered.
-Tombalbaye immediately severed relations with his northern neighbor and even allowed anti-Qadhafi forces to operate from his territory.
+Tombalbaye immediately severed relations with his northern neighbor and even allowed anti-Gaddafi forces to operate from his territory.
 In return, Qadhafi granted formal recognition and aid to what remained of the FROLINAT opposition to Tombalbaye.
 Meanwhile, in the south, where Tombalbaye had his greatest support, he responded to a strike by students by replacing the popular Chief of Staff Jacques Doumro with Colonel Félix Malloum.
 Chad was in the grip of a crippling drought, and Tombalbaye rescinded his amnesty to political prisoners.
 By the end of 1972, over 1,000 political prisoners had been arrested.
 At the same time, he also made overtures to the Arab world, reducing Libyan support for, and fomenting infighting in, FROLINAT.

 Nevertheless, Tombalbaye felt insecure with his own government as well.
-Tombalbaye arrested major PPT leaders, including Malloum, for allegedly using witchcraft to overthrow him in what was known as the "Black Sheep Plot," for the animals they allegedly sacrificed.
+Tombalbaye arrested major PPT leaders, including Malloum, for allegedly using witchcraft to overthrow him in what was known as the "Black Sheep Plot", for the animals they allegedly sacrificed.
 The politician Kalthouma Nguembang was also implicated in this plot; she was arrested and tortured as a result.

 In August, Tombalbaye disbanded the PPT and replaced it with the National Movement for the Cultural and Social Revolution (MNRCS).
 Under the guise of authenticité, the new movement promoted Africanization: the capital of Fort-Lamy was renamed N'Djamena and Tombalbaye himself changed his given name from François to Ngarta.
-Christianity was disparaged, missionaries were expelled, and all non-Muslim males in the south between the ages of sixteen and fifty were required to undergo traditional initiation rites known as yondo in order to gain promotion in the civil service and the military.
+Christianity was disparaged, missionaries were expelled, and all non-Muslim males in the south between the ages of sixteen and fifty were required to undergo traditional initiation rites known as yondo to gain promotion in the civil service and the military.
 These rites, however, were native to only one of Chad's ethnic groups, Tombalbaye's own Sara people, and even then, only to a subgroup of that people.
-To everyone else, the rituals were harsh and foreign.
+To everyone else, the rituals, which included floggings, burning with coals, and mock burials, were harsh and foreign.